 93. Wharfage rates

-(1) The rates set out in Schedule 1 Part 3 Division 1 are payable to the Company in respect of all cargo, except iron ore or iron ore concentrates, handled inwards or outwards at any Berth at the Ore Wharf.
+(1) The rates set out in Schedule 1 Part 3 Division 1 are payable to the Company in respect of all cargo, except iron ore or iron ore concentrates, handled inwards or outwards at any Berth at an Ore Wharf.

 (2) The rates set out in Schedule 1 Part 3 Division 2 are payable to the Company in respect of all cargo, except iron ore or iron ore concentrates, handled inwards or outwards at any Berth at the Service Wharf.

+[By-law 93 amended in Gazette 8 Jan 2016 p.
+30.]

 94. Computation of dues

 (1) All dues on or in respect of cargo are except as otherwise provided, to be computed on the weights and measurements shown in a vessel’s manifest, bill of lading or other shipping document for such cargo.